zchee/golang-wiki/MinimumRequirements.md

 The Go toolchain does not currently generate any AVX512 instructions.

+The race detector is not supported on platforms that do not provide SSE3.

 Note that *processor* is a simplification in this context.
 In practice, support from the entire system (firmware, hypervisor, kernel) is needed.

 See section [Microarchitecture support](#microarchitecture-support) for hints on how to use microarchitecture environment variables like GOAMD64.